ComputeCanada/xalt_doc/docs/Install.md

 ## Activate XALT tracking

 There are several ways XALT can be activated.
-The simplest one is by using a module that sets the necessary environment variables when loaded, but the bare minimum for XALT to function are `XALT_EXECUTABLE_TRACKING` set to `yes` and the path `<XALT_DIR>/lib64/libxalt_init.so` in the `LD_PRELOAD` environment variable variable.
+The simplest one is by using a module that sets the necessary environment variables when loaded, but the bare minimum for XALT to function are `XALT_EXECUTABLE_TRACKING` set to `yes` and the path `<XALT_DIR>/lib64/libxalt_init.so` in the `LD_PRELOAD` environment variable.
 Here are some examples of ways to activate XALT on an opt-in and opt-out basis.

 ### Opt-in